 In the first example, the coefficients are set to be

 The numerical solution $u$ of (\ref{eq:elliptic-1}) is solved using the finite element method on a mesh of mesh size $1/1{,}024$ with second-order Lagrange elements.
 See Figure \ref{fig:ex1-true} for the graph of each coefficient and the solution $u$.
-A quadric interpolation of $u$ on a uniform triangle mesh with mesh size $1/16$ is used as $I_h u$.
-Moreover, for this problem we verify using the numerical solution of $u$ that the positivity condition (\ref{eq:positivity-condition}) holds with $c_{\text{pc}_1}=0.05$ and $\beta = 1$, and (\ref{eq:positivity-condition-2}) holds with $c_{\text{pc}_2}=0.25$ and $\beta = 2$.
+A quadratic interpolation of $u$ on a uniform triangle mesh with mesh size $1/16$ is used as $I_h u$.
+Moreover, for this problem, we verify using the numerical solution of $u$ that the positivity condition (\ref{eq:positivity-condition}) holds with $c_{\text{pc}}=0.05$ and $\beta = 1$.

 We first test the reconstruction error in different values of $\mu$ in the two situations that (i) $\tilde{b}$ and $\tilde{c}$ taken the true values, and (ii) very rough estimations of $b$ and $c$ are used as $\tilde{b}$ and $\tilde{c}$, namely $\tilde{b}= (3.5,3.5)^\intercal$ and $\tilde{c} = 3$ (see also Figure \ref{fig:ex1-true}).
-In both situations $f$ or $q$ are exactly given, and there is no error added to $I_h u$.
+In both situations, $f$ or $q$ is exactly given, and there is no error added to $I_h u$.
 The results with mesh sizes $h_q = h_f = 1/8$ are given in Table \ref{tab:ex1-mu-err}.
-The errors for $q$ and $f$ are both relatively low for a wide range of $\mu$, which can be taken roughly from $100$ to $5000$ for $q$ and from $500$ to $5000$ for $f$.
-One can explain this phenomenon by Theorem \ref{thm-q-err} and Theorem \ref{thm-err-f}, with the constants in the bound of $L^2$ error containing $\mu^{1-\alpha} + \frac{1}{\mu^{1-\alpha}}$ or $\mu^{1-\alpha} + \frac{1}{\mu}$ ($\alpha < 1$), which reminds one of the classical Tikhonov regularization (see, for example, \cite{kirsch2011introduction}).
-As a reference, the relative errors of the direct piecewise-linear Lagrange interpolations are $3.46\times10^{-2}$ for $q$ and $0.97\times10^{-2}$ for $f$, and comparing with them we see our reconstructions are even not much worse than the direct interpolation of true coefficients when $\tilde{b}$ and $\tilde{c}$ are far from the true values.
+The errors for $q$ and $f$ are both relatively low for a wide range of $\mu$, which can be taken roughly from $100$ to $5{,}000$ for $q$ and from $500$ to $5{,}000$ for $f$.
+One can explain this phenomenon by Theorem \ref{thm-q-err} and Theorem \ref{thm-err-f}, where the constants in the bound of $L^2$ error contain $h \sqrt{\mu} + 1/\sqrt{\mu}$, which reminds one of the classical Tikhonov regularization (see, for example, \cite{kirsch2011introduction}).
+As a reference, the relative errors of the direct piecewise-linear Lagrange interpolations are $3.46\times10^{-2}$ for $q$ and $0.97\times10^{-2}$ for $f$.
+Comparing with them, we see our reconstructions are not even much worse than the direct interpolation of true coefficients when $\tilde{b}$ and $\tilde{c}$ are far from the true values.